Automatic negative thoughts can become overwhelmingly stressful, but can be overcome with simple techniques to challenge

 Your brain thinks predominantly negative thoughts for a good reason — to keep you safe.

-However, these automatic negative thoughts (ANTs) can also become a bad habit that no longer serves you.
+However, thinking automatic negative thoughts (ANTs) can become a bad habit that no longer serves you.

 Noticing your automatic negative thoughts and employing simple techniques to challenge and control them is worth the effort.

-Turning off an unending flow of negative mental chatter is one of the best things you can do for your overall happiness and mental health.
+Turning off an unending flow of negative mental chatter is one of the best things you can do for your overall mental health.